ergnuor/SphinxConfig/README.md

 Note that in internal representation `indexer`, `searchd` and `common` sections are converted into sections containing self-titled blocks.
 This allows them to be used in the same way as `source` and `index` sections.
 So, as in the last example, you can store common settings for `indexer`, `searchd` and `common` sections in separate blocks and inherit from them.
 ## Placeholders
 Each value of Sphinx parameter may contain a placeholder in `::path.to.value:`: format.
 Placeholder uses dot notation, so it is possible to extract values from multidimensional arrays.
+The replacement values themselves can contain placeholders.
+So placeholders are dereferenced recursively.

 There are two ways of passing values:
 - You can pass global values for entire configuration using `setPlaceholderValues()` method.